mattgriffindev/ci_msp4_v1/README.md

 **a11y color contrast accessibility validator**

 The [ally Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/ "ally Color Contrast Accessibility Validator") was used to test for color contrast problems.
-The Validator retuend 1 problems with contrast color-pairs.
-These problems were resolved by adjusting the contrast of the font color.
+The Validator retuend 1 problem with contrast color-pairs.
+This problem was resolved by adjusting the contrast of the font color.

-A copy of the original report can be accessed [here](docs/tests/a11y-contrast-checker-1.pdf "ally Color Contrast Accessibility Validator report").
+A copy of the original report can be accessed [here](/ci_msp4/docs/tests/a11y-contrast-accessibility-validator-1.pdf "ally Color Contrast Accessibility Validator report").

-A copy of the final report can be accessed [here](docs/tests/a11y-contrast-checker-2.pdf "ally Color Contrast Accessibility Validator report").
+A copy of the final report can be accessed [here](/ci_msp4/docs/tests/a11y-contrast-accessibility-validator-2.pdf "ally Color Contrast Accessibility Validator report").

 **Responsiveness testing**